tansudasli/java-concurrency/README.md

-# gradle fundamentals  -  concurrency
+# java fundamentals  -  concurrency

 This project is about async programming concepts such as
 - multithreading,